 - Two 15-ounce cans lentils,drained but not rinsed

 - 2 tablespoons dry red wine, optional

 - 1 to 2 tablespoon reduced-sodium soy sauce or Bragg’s liquid aminos

-- 2 to 3 teaspoons all-purpose seasoning blend (such as Spike or Mrs. Dash)
+- 2 to 3 teaspoons all-purpose seasoning blend (such as Frontier or Mrs. Dash)